MikeFHS/automated-rating-curve/docs/bathymetry.md

 4. Keeps the filtered or reach-filled bank indices and bank-to-bank top width for each sampled cross section.
 5. Uses the smoothed bank elevation as the vertical bathymetry control to compute bankfull elevation while preserving the local width geometry.
 6. Estimates depth using one of two paths:
-    - Solve for depth using Manning's equation so flow matches `Flow_File_BF`
+    - Use `Flow_File_BF` in the downstream-to-upstream reach-network energy solve
-    - Or, when the drainage-area parameters are supplied, use `coefficient_depth * drainage_area ^ exponent_depth`
+    - Or, when the drainage-area parameters provide a valid target, use `coefficient_depth * drainage_area ^ exponent_depth` with precedence over the network result
+7. Filters the initial depths marked for application that are finite, positive, and below `25` m to the inclusive 25th-75th percentile interval within each reach, assigns the retained median to the reach, and enforces equal-or-increasing depth downstream.
-7. Constrains that depth relative to the bankfull elevation before burning the bathymetry into the cross section.
+8. Constrains that depth relative to the bankfull elevation before burning the bathymetry into the cross section.
     - If the smoothed bank width still collapses to a single cell, ARC now uses the existing triangular one-cell bathymetry formulation rather than skipping that sampled stream cell.

 The same quality control applies here: if the resulting depth is unrealistic, ARC does not rerun bank finding during the bathymetry burn step and instead skips bathymetry for that stream cell.